Starting a new digital identity

 Incremental upgrades

 The next thing I would focus on is self hosting my data.
 I would purchase an old desktop computer (including monitor) off gumtree again, install Pop!_OS on to that.
-I would create a nextcloud virtual machine and a bitwardenrs virtual machine to host these services.
+I would create a nextcloud virtual machine and a vaultwarden virtual machine to host these services.
 Nextcloud would store my calendar, contacts, photos and other documents.
-BitwardenRS would be my password manager.
+Vaultwarden would be my password manager.
 I'd learn how to back all this information up, storing the virtual machine images periodically on a spare SSD for safe keeping.
 I'd consider learning more about backups such as RAID configurations, but for the short term, periodic manual data backups would suffice.

 The next thing I would look into is configuring a bitcoin node box.
 I would purchase an old computer, run Ubuntu server on it and go through my tutorials on setting up a bitcoin node.
 I'd install bitcoin, a block explorer, samourai wallet dojo and whirlpool, lightning and btcpayserver if I wanted to earn bitcoin online.
 At this point, I'd create a new samourai wallet, pair it with my dojo and mix coins through whirlpool.